makarenk0/SFML2dGame/README.md

 ### 3. Trigger system
 With collison is also checked tile trigger(if there is one).
 Player could press "X" button which could trigger some action.
 For example when you open chest or open door with key in your inventory.
 "TriggerReact" is a class for temporary created object which contains trigger information.
 "TriggerReact" is taking trigger coordinates, time offset from start, duration, number of frames to animate.
 ## Release
-Release on itch.io : https://makarenk0.itch.io/chest-hunter
+Release on itch.io : https://makarenk0.itch.io/chest-hunter <br>
 Android porting soon.